GeniusStorm/restaurant_app/Readme.txt

        - step3: find and return the restaurant with minimum order total

   3. Also inline comments have been written for each function to explain the responsibility of each of the function.

+  Assumptions :
+  1. The CSV file being input should not have duplicate menu item.
+If tried with duplicate m both the menu items will be added up while calculating the total count.

  Known Improvements